NaturailyShopify/Naturaily-netlify/_posts/2017-12-30-biggest-startup-failures-and-successes-of-2017.md

 ---
-title: Biggest startup failures and successes of 2017
+title: Biggest Startup Failures and Successes of 2017
 description: >-
   We're bringing you the biggest fails of 2017 as well as startups that we think are worth keeping an eye on!